 AMC AMX (1968-1970)

-The interior of the AMX featured adjustable bucket seats which fully reclined.
+The interior featured fully reclining adjustable bucket seats.
 Carpeted panels ran up the back and to the bottom of the rear window.
 The driver's side dash-pad housed both a round, large-face speedometer and tachometer.
 Optional "Go-Pack" gauges were mounted in the center section of the dash.

 The second-year AMX received only minor changes.
 Interior upgrades included standard headrests, optional leather seats, and revised door panels.
 The speedometer now read 0-140 mph.
 Starting mid-year, manual transmissions had closer gear ratios - cars so equipped came with a Hurst shifter.
 The 1969 AMX was named "Best Engineered Car of the Year" by the American Society of Automotive Engineers.

 Big Bad AMX